LeelaChessZero/lc0/README.md

 #### Note on installing CUDA on Ubuntu

-Nvidia provides .deb packages.
+NVIDIA provides .deb packages.
 CUDA will be installed in `/usr/local/cuda-10.0` and requires 3GB of diskspace.
 If your `/usr/local` partition doesn't have that much space left you can create a symbolic link before doing the install; for example: `sudo ln -s /opt/cuda-10.0 /usr/local/cuda-10.0`

-The instructions given on the nvidia website tell you to finish with `apt install cuda`.
+The instructions given on the NVIDIA website tell you to finish with `apt install cuda`.
 However, this might not work (missing dependencies).
 In that case use `apt install cuda-10-0`.
 Afterwards you can install the meta package `cuda` which will cause an automatic upgrade to a newer version when that comes available (assuming you use `Installer Type deb (network)`, if you'd want that (just cuda-10-0 will